Accident on the eve of dawn, two 25-year-old boys died. There are also two wounded-breakinglatest.news-Breaking Latest News

 The rescues

 The scene is terrible who presented herself to first responders.
-The Mestre firefighters, who arrived with two vehicles, secured the scene of the accident and extracted from the Renault Clio one of the passengers who got stuck in the metal sheets, which was stabilized and entrusted to the Mestre Suem 118 operators.
-The boy died in the hospital.
+The firefighters of Mestre, who arrived with two vehicles, made the scene of the accident safe and extracted Tobia De Eccher from the Renault Clio, who had remained stuck in the plates of the rear seat, who was stabilized and entrusted to the operators of the Suem 118 of Mestre.
+The boy died shortly after arriving at the hospital.

-On the other hand, a second young man, also a passenger of the Clio, died on the spot, as ascertained by the medical staff.
+Instead, Riccardo Pastrello died instantly, also a passenger of the Clio, as ascertained by the medical staff, who was traveling alongside the driver.

 The two injured

-The driver and a girl who was traveling as a passenger, stayed wounded, were treated by health personnel and transferred to the Angelo hospital in Mestre.
+The driver and a girl who was traveling as a passenger in the back seat, but on the left side, remained wounded, were treated by health personnel and transferred to the Angelo hospital in Mestre.
 Their conditionsaccording to what has been learned, they wouldn’t be serious.
 At the time of rescue they were conscious.
 The girl is the girlfriend of one of the two victims.

 The drama of the driver